-If you are aware of Mothelove’s herbal supplement products, then you probably know that we offer both Malunggay (Moringa) and More Milk Moringa breastfeeding supplements.
-In regards to their names and differences, Motherlove has received many questions about these two specific products and how they differ from one another.
+If you are aware of Motherlove’s herbal supplement products, then you probably know that we offer both Moringa and More Milk Moringa breastfeeding supplements.
+In regard to their names and differences, Motherlove has received many questions about these two specific products and how they differ from one another.

 In this blog, we will define these two products and make clear distinctions between them.
 This way, moms can make informed decisions about their breastfeeding supplements, while simultaneously choosing a supplement that fits the needs of their specific breastfeeding journeys.

 WHAT IS MORINGA?